mspencedm/Software-Dev-DnD/Plot/TheSecondShatter.md

 ### Planar Displacement
 Creatures and entities from other planes, displaced by the collapsing portals, roamed the material plane, causing widespread panic and posing threats to communities.

-### Magic Instability
-Magic, once harnessed through the portals, became erratic and dangerous.
-Spellcasters struggled to control their powers, leading to unintended consequences and magical disasters.

 ## Recovery Efforts